 Under the Hood

-Let's expand on the previous highlighted items and add some more information on how this mafix works behind the scenes while introducing some points you should keep in mind while working with CSE.
+Let's expand on the previously highlighted items and add more information on how this magic works behind the scenes while introducing some points you should keep in mind while working with CSE.

-The easiest way to explain how this works is if you picture the usage of CSE's as if it were using a small Bot that goes around your CM code finding all the places from which you called it and replacing the code in there with the code you've placed inside its own definition file.
+The easiest way to explain how this works is if you picture the usage of CSEs as if it were using a small Bot that goes around your CM code, finding all the places from which you called it and replacing the code in there with the code you've placed inside its definition file.

-To better illustrate this Bot abstraction let's take a look at what actually is compiled when we run the helloWorld! extension above:
+To better illustrate this Bot abstraction, let's look at what actually is compiled when we run the helloWorld! extension above:

 That's right, no sign of the original syntax declaration.
 It's gone.
 Our Bot friend is not part of the final code, it is only used to generate the code that will be used as the final code.